DLR-RM/RAFCON/doc/tutorials.rst

 Give the state machines useful names like "Wait" for the first and "Print Info" for the second state machine.

-Store both state machines (by pressing button "Save Statemachine" or Ctrl+s) to sub-folders of ``~/Desktop/rafcon_tutorial_library`` by entering a the library folder and assigning a name in the dialog window.
+Store both state machines (by pressing button "Save state machine" or Ctrl+s) to sub-folders of ``~/Desktop/rafcon_tutorial_library`` by entering a the library folder and assigning a name in the dialog window.
 The name is used to generate a the new library state machine path.